There are four key currency types:

 - Non-USD Bank Account Payments: Transactions involving payments from a non-USD bank account for international reimbursements.

-Accounting Limitations
+Accounting limitations

 The systems have certain limitations: